MAtt5816/Country-House-Restaurant-Webpage-backend-version-in-PHP/README.md

 * [Inspiration](#inspiration)

 ## General info
-The project of the website of a small restaurant includes a menu card and a form for ordering take-away or delivery to the address indicated.
-Data from the form are sent via e-mail to the restaurant and are additionally saved in the computer's memory in the so-called LocalStorage for later review of the last order.
+The project of the website of a small restaurant includes a menu card and a form for ordering take-away or delivery to the address indicated and a customer account management panel.
+Data from the form are sent to the database and are additionally saved in the computer's memory in the so-called LocalStorage for later review of the last order.

 ## Technologies
 * HTML5